Rabies is a deadly viral infection that is mainly spread by infected animals.

 A special test called immunofluorescence is used to look at the brain tissue after an animal is dead.
 This test can reveal whether the animal had rabies.

-Call your doctor right away after an animal bite or after being exposed to animals such as bats, foxes, and skunks.
+Call your provider right away after an animal bite or after being exposed to animals such as bats, foxes, and skunks.
 They may carry rabies.

 - Call even when no bite took place.